“He’s so lazy he solves problems brilliantly”

 This video is part of a positive psychology series.
 Find out more about positive psychology in Eleanor’s free eBook, the Positive Psychology Toolkit.

-This video on organisational culture is part of a playlist of positive psychology videos by master trainer, Eleanor Shakiba.
+This video on self-awareness is part of a playlist of positive psychology videos by master trainer, Eleanor Shakiba.
 If you’re looking for resilience videos or positive thinking videos, subscribe to Eleanor’s channel for regular updates.
 To book Eleanor to train your team, visit her official site at Think Learn Succeed.
 To purchase training materials on resilience, learned optimism and employee wellbeing, visit the Think Learn Succeed shop.

 Subscribe to our mailing list and receive fortnightly tips and videos: